info201-au2018/a6-server-madross15/README.md

 1. Copy the map files from server to your laptop.

-1. Write a brief report where you explain what did you find.
+1. Write a brief report as an rmarkdown file where you explain what did you find.
 (The file _climate\_report.md_ gives you the stub).

 1. Fill also out both sections in the `session.sh` file, describing